Don’t let your hard won fitness be wasted by inadequate nutrition on race day.

 The added salt also gives a more savoury flavour to the bar which can be refreshing to your palate, “Avanti tastes great and different to the other bars and helps with that battle of wanting to change what you're eating mid-race.
 I tend to reach for these near the end of a 4hr race to keep me going that bit longer.”

-We’d also have a Pronto caffeine bar in our pockets to take an hour before the end when the caffeine will help alleviate feelings of pain and fatigue.
+We’d also have a Doppio energy gel in our pockets to take an hour before the end — when the 75mg of natural caffeine will help alleviate feelings of pain and fatigue.
 Caffeine will also give you a feeling of alertness and focus at a time when you may be beginning to struggle.

 Jonny Revis uses each bar specifically with his team, "We use all of the bars, the lads have really taken to having the "Forte" bars in the team car for the end of races - especially important for stage races and when you can't face a gloopy recovery shake.